BertrandAreal/pg_build_win/README.txt

 	nmake /f d:\pg_build_win PGBUILDDIR=d:\my-postgresql-dev-tree

+The pseudo-env-var %CD% is useful if you want to build a PostgreSQL source tree rooted in the current directory.

-The scripts won't use git and you don't need it installed.
+If USE_GIT is not set, the scripts won't use git and you don't need it installed.
 In this mode, "nmake postgresql-clean" and "nmake clean" will use "src\tools\msvc\clean.bat dist" to clean the source tree, rather than using git.

-You still need a settings.mak, but if you set LIBDIR on the command line too it can be an empty file.
+You still need a settings.mak, but if you set LIBDIR on the command line then it can be an empty file.

 (Optional) Download library source archives